Narna00/Wirebuddy_Streamlit/README.md

 # WireBuddy – Smart Transaction App

-WireBuddy is an intelligent transaction management and payment app that integrates **Machine Learning** for anomaly detection, savings goals, payment requests, and more.
+WireBuddy is an intelligent transaction management and payment app that integrates **Machine Learning** for anomaly detection, savings goals, financial literacy, and more.
 Built with a clean interface and a secure backend, it is designed for both users and administrators.

 ---